-Omar founded Green Worker Cooperatives out his love for personal and community transformation and a passion for democracy, the planet, and making another world possible.
-Omar brings to his green & worker-owned business development work years of experience organizing for social justice and challenging environmental racism.
-He is a board member of the Democracy At Work Institute, and advisor for the Story of Stuff Project.
+Omar founded Green Worker Cooperatives out his love for personal and community transformation, a passion for democracy and the environment, and a commitment to blazing trails and making another world possible.
+Omar has over 12 years of experience in business development focusing on cooperatives and green business with an equal number of years of experience as a social justice organizer and advocate focusing on challenging environmental racism, economic injustice, and sexism.
 He co-curated the New York City portion of the BMW Guggenheim Lab, a project of the Solomon R. Guggenheim Museum.
 His writings have appeared in numerous books, blogs, and articles and he has been featured in several documentaries, including Leonardo DiCaprio’s environmental documentary “The 11th Hour”.
 Omar has received numerous awards for his work, including the Rockefeller Foundation’s Jane Jacobs Medal for New Ideas and Activism and has been featured in Ebony Magazine’s annual Power 100 list.
-He holds a Masters degree in Environmental Science from Miami University of Ohio and a B.S. from Morehouse College where he founded the organization Black Men for the Eradication of Sexism.
+He holds a Masters degree in Environmental Science from Miami University of Ohio and a B.S. from Morehouse College where he also founded the organization Black Men for the Eradication of Sexism.
 Omar also enjoys making things grow as a loving father, husband and gardener.

 JANVIEVE WILLIAMS COMRIE